Skip to content Skip to footer

 - Launch, test, learn and iterate

-- Measure ARPU as your north star metric
+- Measure as your north star metric

 - Be aware of the 80/20 rule: the users that will contribute the most to your ARPU metric will only make up a very small percentage of your overall audience